 - A babysitter in Massachusetts left two toddlers in a bathtub unattended, and they suffered severe burns when one of them turned on the hot water tap.

 Families assume caregivers will keep their loved ones safe.
 When the opposite happens, family members may feel betrayed.
 The justice system does, in some instances, provide a means of holding negligent caregivers accountable — both through criminal charges and in civil cases that result in the award of monetary damages to the injured parties and their families.
-If a caregiver caused a serious burn injury to your loved one, we may be able to help you.
-Call us today at 1-855-414-1012.
+If a caregiver caused serious harm to your loved one, contact an Austin burn injury attorney today at (512) 732-2727.

 The University of New Mexico Burn Center classifies burn severity by degrees:

-According to the American Burn Association, patients treated at specialty burn centers have a 96 percent survival rate.
-But their quality of life may be diminished.
-Especially when a person must undergo multiple surgeries to repair burn damage, or is left permanently scarred or disfigured, the mental anguish a burn victim experiences can be extreme.
+According to the American Burn Association, patients treated at specialty burn centers have a 96 percent survival rate, but their quality of life may be diminished.
+When a person is forced to undergo multiple surgeries to repair burn damage or is left permanently scarred or disfigured, the mental anguish a burn victim experiences can be extreme and life-altering.